Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Framework

 where $\hat{a}_{\tilde{i}}^{\dagger}$ and $\hat{a}_{\tilde{j}}$ are operators that create and annihilate electrons in the embedding orbital $\tilde{i}$ and $\tilde{j}$, respectively. $h_{\tilde{i}\tilde{j}}$ and $g_{\tilde{i} \tilde{j} \tilde{k} \tilde{l}}$ are the one- and two-body component of the embedding Hamiltonian which are evaluated classically; and $\mu$ is the global chemical potential, which is a parameter to be optimized in DMET procedures to ensure the conservation of electron numbers.

 Once constructed, a correlated wave function method is typically employed to solve the embedding Hamiltonian.
 The key difference is we only utilize the quantum resources for the embedding problem corresponding to the strongly correlated group while a classical solver, for instance, coupled cluster singles and doubles~(CCSD) is used for the weakly correlated group.
 The size of the strongly correlated group orbitals can be managed to accommodate the current as well as any future NISQ devices.
-In our implementation, the embedding Hamiltonian $H_{\text{emb}}$ for fragment \textbf{a} is passed to the quantum device and solved by the VQE with a unrestricted unitary CCSD~(UCCSD) \textit{ansatz}~\cite{BARTLETT1989133,doi:10.1063/1.5011033,Taube2006}.
-The central idea of using VQE as the DMET solver is to construct and measure a parameterized embedding quantum state $\Psi(\vec{\theta})_{\text{emb}}$ on a quantum computer (see Fig.~\ref{fig:VQE-DMET}).
-For an UCCSD \textit{ansatz}, the parameter $\Vec{\theta}$ represents the amplitude for an excitation.
+In our implementation, the embedding Hamiltonian $H_{\text{emb}}$ for fragment \textbf{a} is passed to the quantum device and solved by the VQE with a spin-unrestricted unitary CCSD~(UCCSD) \textit{ansatz}~\cite{BARTLETT1989133,doi:10.1063/1.5011033,Taube2006}. {It is important to note that UCCSD has superior performance compared to traditional CCSD.
+This is due to its increased expressibility, as it includes both excitation and de-excitation operators.
+Additionally, UCCSD is more robust and avoids the non-variational catastrophe that often occurs in bond-breaking regions, unlike CCSD which tends to fail in these scenarios\mbox{\cite{harshaDifferenceVariational2018a,leeGeneralizedUnitary2019}}.} The central idea of using VQE as the DMET solver is to construct and measure a parameterized embedding quantum state $\Psi(\vec{\theta})_{\text{emb}}$ on a quantum computer (see Fig.~\ref{fig:VQE-DMET}).
+For a UCCSD \textit{ansatz}, the parameter $\Vec{\theta}$ represents the amplitude for an excitation.
 After obtaining the expectation value $ {\langle\Psi(\vec{\theta})_{\text{emb}}|\hat{H}_{\text{emb}}|\Psi(\vec{\theta})_{\text{emb}}\rangle}$ of embedding Hamiltonian, the amplitudes are updated on a classical computer variationally and iteratively until reach the terminal condition.
 The quantum state constructed from UCCSD is expressed as $|\Psi(\vec{\theta})_{\text{emb}}\rangle = \exp{(\hat{T}(\vec{\theta}) - \hat{T}^{\dagger}(\vec{\theta}))}|\Psi_{0}\rangle$, where $|\Psi_{0}\rangle$ is the Hartree-Fock ground state of the embedding in the periodic system and $\hat{T}$ represents the summation of single excitations and double-excitations and defined as,

 where the occupied orbitals are denoted by $\tilde{m}$ and $\tilde{n}$ while the virtual orbitals are denoted by $\tilde{a}$ and $\tilde{b}$; $\sigma$ and $\tau$ are the corresponding spin indices.
 For an unrestricted UCCSD, occupation and excitation amplitude of the spin-up and spin-down orbitals are allowed to be different.
 The converged quantum circuit with variationally optimal parameters will be used to measure the one- and two-particle reduced density matrix, \textit{i.e.} $^{1}D^{\text{\text{QC}}}_{\text{emb}}$ and $^{2}D^{\text{\text{QC}}}_{\text{emb}}$, respectively; Similar to the classical algorithm these quantities are required to calculate the energy contribution from each fragment as well as to optimize a global chemical potential.